americanchuy/nutrition/README.md

 # Nutrition application
-This application will be used to keep track of my nutrition.
-This application can be used to keep track of macro and micro nutrients.
+Building blocks for a web application that will keep track of nutritional and caloric goals.